Bediveren/myCA-chat-client/README.md

 # myCA-chat-client
-A simple multi-client chat application done in C# using WinForms
+A simple multi-client chat application done in C# using WinForms.
+Requires .NET 4.0 or above.

 USAGE:
 - Use the [myCA server] to create a server.